Amnraj12/EmpowerverseVideoUploadBot/README.md

 ## ⚠️ Disclaimer

 This project is intended for personal or educational use.
+Please respect the terms of service of Empowerverse and Instagram.